Villagers claim several trapped in J'khand coal mine; none found | Science-Environment

 - India

-Lcal people on Thursday claimed that several persons are feared trapped in an abandoned coal mine in Jharkhand's Dhanbad district after it collapsed during illegal mining, but none was found during a rescue operation, officials said.
+Local people on Thursday claimed that several persons are feared trapped in an abandoned coal mine in Jharkhand's Dhanbad district after it collapsed during illegal mining, but none was found during a rescue operation till late evening, officials said.

 The alleged incident occurred in Chanch Victoria colliery area of Bharat Coking Coal Limited.